bacardi55/bacardi55.org/_posts/2017-03-19-kalliopé-what-time-is-it-in.md

 When you work with multiple country and different timezone, you're always wondering what time it is there… And I was fed up to keep opening a tab in a browser to find out again and again.

-So I decided to create a kalliopé neuron to be able to ask [kalliopé](https://kalliope-project.github.io/) what time it is in any city / country :)
+So I decided to create a kalliopé neuron to be able to ask [kalliopé](https://kalliope-project.github.io/) what time it is in any city / country :) and I create the [wwtime neuron]https://github.com/bacardi55/kalliope-wwtime() to do so!

 ### How